-The health benefits of ginger root oil can be attributed to its digestive, carminative, expectorant, antiseptic, analgesic, antiinflammatory, stimulating and aphrodisiac properties.
-The benefits of ginger oil include its ability to treat stomach problems, nausea, heart strokes, indigestion, inflammation, respiratory problems, and menstrual disorders.
+The health benefits of ginger root oil can be attributed to its digestive, carminative, expectorant, antiseptic, analgesic, anti-inflammatory, stimulating, and aphrodisiac properties.
+The benefits of ginger oil include its ability to help with stomach problems, nausea, heart strokes, and indigestion.
+It is also good for relieving inflammation, respiratory problems, and menstrual disorders.

-Ginger oil is obtained from the root of the herb Zingiber Officinale.
-The peculiar hot and pungent taste of ginger can be attributed to the presence of an acrid compound called Gingerol.
-Most of the health benefits of ginger are actually due to the presence of Gingerol.
+Ginger root oil is obtained from the root of the herb Zingiber officinale, commonly known as ginger.
+The peculiar hot and pungent taste of ginger can be attributed to the presence of an acrid compound called gingerol.
+Most of the health benefits of ginger are actually due to the presence of gingerol.

 Health Benefits of Ginger Root Oil

 The health benefits of ginger root oil include the following: